Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Control and Autonomy

-Many people appreciate the control self-administered EMDR provides:
+Many people appreciate the control self-guided exercises provide:

 - You decide when, where, and how long to process